Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 # Introductory Python Container
 If you'd like to utilize a newer version of Python than what is installed in CCR's software repository or your workflow requires the use of GPUs, utilizing Python in a container environment is the ideal choice.

+For container use with GPUs, please refer to our [GPU container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#gpu-enabled-containers-with-apptainer).

 This example demonstrates how to download a Python Docker container, convert it to an Apptainer file, and run a simple script to extract the Python version.

 Please refer to our [container documentation](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/) for more information on using containers.